lin-wlx/testmdp-package/README.md

 from _core_test_fun import test import numpy as np

-# Prepare your data as a list of trajectories
+# Prepare data as a list of trajectories
 # Each trajectory is [X, A] where:
 # X = states over time (T x state_dim array)
 # A = actions over time (T x action_dim array)